microsoft/yardl/docs/docs.md

 ./playground
 ```

-You can inspect the binary file with:
+You can inspect the binary file our code produced with:

 ```bash
 hexdump -C playground.bin